arumsey/aem-mobile-custom-dashboard/README.md

 The [AEM Mobile Hybrid Reference App](https://github.com/Adobe-Marketing-Cloud-Apps/aem-mobile-hybrid-reference) will be used for example purposes throughout this project but the customizations presented can be applied to any AEM Mobile app.

+## Presentations

+AEM Mobile dashboard customizations has been presented at the following events.

+- [EVOLVE](http://evolve.3sharecorp.com/): Do You Want to Build a Dashboard?
+(Aug.
+30, 2016) ([slides](http://www.slideshare.net/arumsey/do-you-want-to-build-a-dashboard) )

 ## Minimum requirements

 1. Maven (tested: Apache Maven `3.2.2`)